 Product vitals are tracked by Google to help improve the performances of Android devices.
 These vitals help Google decide if it likes your app, and include battery usage, app stability, app start-up time, rendering time, and permissions.
 The battery usage includes monitoring excessive wake-ups and excessive background scans, while stability includes crash rate and “Application Not Responding” rate.

 Google also considers app retention for keyword rankings.
 If many users download an app but also uninstall it quickly, this could indicate that the app is not properly indexed or misleads users regarding its functionalities.

-Conversion significantly impacts keyword rankings and is important as it identifies an app’s ability to satisfy a user’s search intent.
-This ultimately proves the Play Store’s ability to solve user needs.
+Conversion significantly impacts keyword rankings, as it identifies an app’s ability to satisfy a user’s search intent.
+This ultimately proves Google Play’s ability to solve user needs.
 If an app that is presented to a user does not convert that user, there is less incentive for Google to continue presenting that app to store visitors.

-Since each field is visible to Google Play Store visitors, it’s important to target keywords that are highly relevant to the app or to the app’s core functionality.
+Since each field is visible to Google Play visitors, it’s important to target keywords that are highly relevant to the app or to the app’s core functionality.
 It’s likely that your list of high-priority keywords to target will be shorter for the Google Play version of an app than the App Store version.
 Keywords should be used in phrases and sentences that are easy to comprehend.
-Repeating keywords throughout the metadata - specifically, the long description - should be done effectively to avoid keyword stuffing.
+Repeating keywords throughout the metadata, specifically the long description, should be done effectively to avoid keyword stuffing.

-No matter what your keyword strategy may be, the most important best practice is to test for the impact on ranking and conversion and to be flexible in trying new strategies.
+No matter what your keyword strategy may be, the most important and the best practice is to test for the impact on ranking and conversion and to be flexible in trying new strategies.